 Other research cited by NEDA shows an increased risk of bulimia among the LGBTQ (lesbian, gay, bisexual, transgender, queer/questioning) community.
 Lifetime prevalence is also higher among Latino and African-American populations, according to Mirror-Mirror.org.

-Bulimia can result in significant behavioral and physical complications.
-This can include severe depression, anxiety, cardiac issues and, in some cases, death.
+Bulimia is a serious eating disorder that can result in significant behavioral and physical complications.
+Bulimia health risks include severe depression, anxiety, cardiac issues, and, in some cases, death.

-In addition, electrolyte imbalances, mouth damage and gum disease are often caused by frequent purging.
-Social withdrawal and damage to personal relationships are common among those with bulimia.
+In addition, electrolyte imbalances, mouth damage, and gum disease are often caused by frequent purging.
+Laxative abuse is common among those with bulimia and can disrupt the body’s natural gastrointestinal functioning making digestive issues, peptic ulcers and pancreatitis additional bulimia health risks.
+The caustic stomach acid present in vomit can irritate the esophagus and lead to acid reflux as well.
+Additionally, social withdrawal and damage to personal relationships are common among those with bulimia.